ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

-#### The latitude and longitude coordinates are in the wrong position for each row.
-So I have created a 'for' loop to iterate over every row and a function to change the coordinate positions.
+The latitude and longitude coordinates are in the wrong position for each row.
+To solve this problem, I created a 'for' loop to iterate over each row and a function to change the coordinate positions.

 ```python